Latest Trends from Europe

 systems which means that this issue is now a thing of the past.

 Rainwater gets channelled away into a drain which is part of - or can be clipped onto - an aluminium threshold.
 Different widths of such a drain can be covered with a variety of grids.
 Some systems have additional seals, others have brushes.
 Another interesting solution features magnetic seals which are lifted up when the door is locked.
 These are exciting developments and will definitely be seen more and more in the future.

-The 2018 Fensterbau was again a very interesting expo with over 1,300 exhibitors from 42 countries presenting the latest trends from the fields of window, door and facade construction and the wood processing industry.
+Fensterbau Frontale 2018 was again a very interesting expo with over 1,300 exhibitors from 42 countries presenting the latest trends from the fields of window, door and facade construction and the wood processing industry.
 The exhibition event made use of more than 64,000 square metres of exhibition space and attracted more than 110,000 international visitors from 123 countries.